gavdraper/gavdraper.github.io/_drafts/sql-server-statistics-from-the-ground-up.md

 title: SQL Server Statistics From The Ground Up
 date: '2017-05-22 07:20:38'
 ---
-SQL Server statistis are often thought of as a bit of a black box, this is completely not the case and I want to use this post to detail what they are, how they work and how we can view what they're doing....
+SQL Server statistics are often thought of as a bit of a black box, this is completely not the case and I want to use this post to detail what they are, how they work and how we can view what they're doing....

 ### What Are Statistics ###
-Statistics is information SQL Server stores about what's in your tables, SQL then uses this data to work out how to generate optimised query plans.
+Statistics is information SQL Server stores about what's in your tables, SQL then uses this data to work out how to generate optimized query plans.

 For a simplistic example imagine the following query works on a table with clustered index on Id and a nonclustered index of username.
 For information about nonclustered indexes see [SQL Server Clustered & NonClustered Indexes Explained](https://gavindraper.com/2017/05/16/clustered-and-nonclustered-indexes/).